 Two pre-camp planning meetings are scheduled for your troop leadership to meet with key members of the camp staff and develop a program that meets your needs.
 Your CAMP SCOUTMASTER and SENIOR PATROL LEADER are urged to attend ONE of these meetings.
 You will also be given information regarding camp policies, medical form and related health information as well as procedures for your Sunday arrival and check-in.
 A visit to your campsite is possible with a Camp Commissioner.

 Camp orientation meetings are scheduled for:

-Saturday, May 14 or Saturday, June 11 both beginning at 1:30 PM at Camp Workcoeman.
+Saturday, May 12 or Saturday, June 9

+both beginning at 1:30 PM in the Camp Workcoeman dining hall.